demizer/go-logs/README.rst

 Example
 -------

-Here is a simple example for using go-logger to hide debug output when not needed.
+Here is a simple example for using go-elog to hide debug output when not needed.

 .. code-block:: go

-    import (
+    import "github.com/demizer/go-elog"
-            "github.com/demizer/go-logger"
-    )

     log.Println("This message will be sent to stdout.") log.Debugln("This message will only be shown on stderr if the logging level is DEBUG!")